Mauritius Commercial Bank

 Mauritius Commercial Bank (MCB) is a commercial bank in Mauritius.
 MCB is licensed by the Bank of Mauritius, the country's central bank and the nation's banking regulator.
 The bank's headquarters are located in Port Louis, Mauritius.

 Overview

-Mauritius Commercial Bank, founded in 1838, is the oldest and largest banking institution of Mauritius.
-It is also the oldest banking institution south of the Sahara and one of the oldest banks of the Commonwealth to have preserved its original name.
+Mauritius Commercial Bank, founded in 1838, is the oldest commercial company and the largest banking institution of Mauritius.
+It is equally the oldest banking institution south of the Sahara and one of the oldest banks of the Commonwealth to have preserved its original name and to be working in the same business area since its incorporation.
 MCB has a local network of 40 modern branches and 150 ATMs.

 The holding structure of the MCB Group translates its two-fold strategy namely diversification into financial services through local subsidiaries and associated companies and regional expansion through its foreign subsidiaries.
 MCB operates in Madagascar, Maldives, Mozambique and Seychelles.
 The Group has also consolidated its presence in Réunion, Mayotte and Paris through BFCOI, its associate.
 The MCB opened a representative office in Johannesburg, South Africa in 2008.
 Moreover, the Group is actively involved in project and trade financing in various countries of the sub-Saharan region, while being engaged in other markets such as India.